 If you’re Co-Dependent, here’s what you should know.

 - Chances are that you are or have been legitimately mistreated.
-Even though your friends and family may have grown tired of seeing it, co-dependent persons are likely to have been mistreated in some very critical ways.
-In fact, you may be the only person who doesn’t fully acknowledge that fact, and the urgent need to act as a result.
+If you’ve been vocal about your this, your friends and family may have grown tired of hearing about it, but that doesn’t change the reality that co-dependent persons are likely to have been mistreated in some very critical ways.
+However, consider that you may be the person who most needs to fully acknowledge that fact.
+You may need to look at how your mistreatment informs your present behavior, as well as the need to get help as a result.

 - The relationship between you and your partner or family is complicated.
 Like most things involving people, relationships are complex.
 Your victimization is not your fault, and yet, your co-dependence does bind you to it.